BarriF13/Barri_CV/README.md

 Working for one of the biggest photography studio as a junior designer helped me:
 - Learn how to work within a big team towards the same goal
-- Manage my own responsibilities , work under pressure and meet deadlines
+- Manage my responsibilities, work under pressure and meet deadlines
 - Achieve set design skills and help photographers to produce better visual products
 - Talking to clients when the senior designers weren't available
 - Branding and producing print materials
-- Producing high quality digital photos
+- Producing high-quality digital photos
 - Helping other designers to convert their print products to digital format
 ### **HV Substations Development Co.** (2000 - 2003)

-#### *In house part time Web designer*
+#### *In house part-time Web designer*

-In my first role as a web designer, working side by side with a web developer, I learnt about HTML, CSS, Javascript.
+In my first role as a web designer, working side by side with a web developer, I learned about HTML, CSS, Javascript.
 Our approach to web design was very simple compared to now.
 I showed sensitivity when designing on UX/UI bases by addressing these points :
-- How users feel when they approach the site
+- How users feel when they approach the site.
-- What messages we deliver to them
+- What messages we deliver to them.
-- How easy it is for them to access the information they are looking for
+- How easy it is for them to access the information they are looking for.
-- Issues around accessibility
-and many more.
+- Issues around accessibility and many more.